ngarcia610/ngblog/_posts/2020-08-13-managing-yourself.markdown

 4. Narrow your list of activities to the 3 most important ones.
 5. Do those things and measure your progress (document your results).

-# Reclaim your job by Ghoshal and Bruch
+# Reclaim Your Job by Ghoshal and Bruch
 Don't let blockers at work define your career.
 You can reclaim your job and support company priorities using 3 strategies:
 1. Prioritize demands - slow down and focus your time and attention